facebook/facebook-ios-sdk/samples/Scrumptious/ReadMe.txt

 The example utilizes several controls for the Facebook SDK including:
  FBLoginView - used on the landing page for authenticating the user.
- FBFriendPickerViewController - presented from the main UI to pick friends.
  FBPlacePickerViewController - presented from the main UI to pick a location.
  FBUserSettingsViewController - used to log the user out.